-Over the past few months this country has experienced two horrific mass shootings.
+Over the past several years this country has experienced two horrific mass shootings.
 First was the church shooting in Sutherland Springs Texas where 26 people were slaughtered while attending service.
 Then just a few days ago, on Valentine’s Day, a school shooting in Parkland, Florida resulted in 17 people being slaughtered during the school day.
 Understandably there is a huge outcry for finding solution(s) to stop this violence.
 But do you really think we will solve the gun issue in this country?
 How about the mental health problems facing this country?
 Not a chance.
 It is time NOW to take on this issue with some plain old proactive security measures.
 Waiting for the political/media circus to find a solution is absurd.

 There are some serious questions about these two shootings that we must answer.
 How did Devin Kelly, wearing black tactical clothing, a mask, and an assault rifle walk into that church?
 How did Nikolas Cruz, a former student who had been expelled, walk back into the school with an assault rifle and backpack containing extra ammunition?
 The answer to both questions is that neither the church or the school thought it necessary to control access to their facilities.

 We know from our experience in the Secret Service that the most important element of a security plan is access control.
 If Kelly and Cruz had been denied entry there would have been a much different outcome to both incidents.
 We also know that in building a security plan the first two things you do is establish a perimeter and then control the access to the interior of that perimeter.
 Developing tactical solutions to respond to assaults inside of the perimeter is an important element of the plan – but it comes after hardening the target and having an access control strategy in place.

 Below are five critical points that all churches and schools should address immediately.
 With some thoughtful and insightful discussions these five points could be in place a matter of days.
 NOW is the time to take action to protect your congregation, students, and staff.